 Families who have a family member with a disability must plan for the future very carefully.
 How assets are left after your death can have a tremendous impact on the quality of life for that person.
 In the past, a Will may have been enough, but times have changed.
 To protect a person with special needs, a well-defined estate plan is vital.
+Special needs planning takes a lot of care to create a plan that provides for your special needs family member.

 How A Special Needs Trust Works